 Setting Up the Nikon D800 and D600 for a Concert Shoot.
 There will also be 2 Canon 60D’s, Canon T2i and a GoPro Hero rolling as well.
-Consider this a somewhat technical case treatment.
-This to help any wishing to have a live event covered by DSLR’s to know the gear considerations that go into it.
+Consider this to be somewhat of a technical case study.
+This is designed to help anyone wishing to have a live event covered by DSLR’s to know the gear considerations that go into a live production.
 Lets start by first watching the a segment of the final video.

 Long form event with my new Nikon DSLR’s.
 Thought I would share a few of my settings and setup.
 I’ll follow-up with an update.
 This will be a 90 minute live recording.
 Each Nikon only has 3 batteries, this should get me through the event. (fingers crossed)